zhiminnnnn/TIS/PC Assembly Lab.md

 # PC Assembly Lab - Reflection
 Date: 30 Oct 2025

-We attended a PC assembly lab session accompanied by our lecturer, Dr. Aryati on 30th October 2025.
-In this session, we were split into groups and basically we learned how to assemble and disassemble a PC physically.
+In this session, we were split into groups and we learned how to assemble and disassemble a PC physically.

 The most significant takeaway was bridging the gap between theory and practical.
 We always learn about the components of a system unit from textbooks and Internet videos, but this opportunity to physically handle and assemble them gave us a completely different level of understanding.